 CLINIC GYNÉ INVITRO Michael Singer, M.D.

-The baby boy above was conceived naturally, but is so cute that it needs mentioning!
-Having the privilege to deliver many babies, both after natural conception and after fertility treatments, obstetrics is my ideal compensation to reproductive medicine, and gives me constant reassurance that even after IVF, many healthy babies are born into happy families.
+Having the privilege to deliver many babies, both after natural conception and after fertility treatments, obstetrics is my ideal compensation to reproductive medicine, and gives me constant reassurance that IVF produces many healthy babies that are born into happy families.

 An optical highlight at the end: a collage of successful embryos (live births and ongoing pregnancies) from our laboratory in the years 2020 and 2021.
 A click on the image loads the full 4K resolution: